 If you’ve been hurt in a car wreck, you need a highly qualified and experienced attorney on your side to make sure you get the best possible financial recovery.
-The LA insurance claim lawyer Chris J. Roy, founder of the Chris J. Roy, Jr. Law Firm, is ready to help those people whose lives have been affected by car crashes.
+The Alexandria car accident claim lawyer Chris J. Roy, founder of the Chris J. Roy, Jr. Law Firm, is ready to help those people whose lives have been affected by car crashes.
 He knows how to handle the details and create an effective case to secure maximum compensation.
 By choosing the Chris J. Roy, Jr. Law Firm, you will benefit from nearly three decades of experience and skilled representation.
 If you have suffered a serious injury or lost someone you love in a traffic accident in Alexandria, Pineville, Rapides Parish, Grant Parish, or anywhere in Central Louisiana, contact insurance accident attorney Chris J. Roy, Jr. by calling (318) 487-9537 or filling out a case evaluation form.

 In a first-party claim against an insurance company, the insured is the claimant seeking coverage under his or her own policy.
 This might happen when the insured was solely at fault for the accident, the damage was caused by a hit-and-run driver, or when there are disputes as to who was at fault.
 For example, an injured party who has collision coverage and who is not satisfied with the settlement offered by the responsible party’s insurer can file a first-party claim.
 Filing first-party claims mean that the insured has to pay the policy’s deductible, but this sum will likely be returned when the insurer gets the other insurance company to reimburse it during a process known as subrogation.

 Third-party accident claims are extremely common.